Garbage Bin Collection 🗑️ – Everything You Should Know!

 If you are disposing of documents in your General Waste garbage bin collection, you should consider whether a confidential shredding service would be appropriate for you.
 You can check out our services page for pricing and details in that regard.
 Confidential shredding bins ensure your private info (and that of your customers also) is disposed of securely and ensures no prying eyes will see things they should not.

 How do I arrange it for my garbage bin collection?

 Just contact Waster and we will arrange for a padlock and keys appropriate for your bin type and size.
 We can deliver this with a new bin when it is being dropped off.

-No. Pricing starts from c.$20 +GST as a one off fee dependent on where you are and what size of bin you have.
+No. Pricing starts from c.$20 +GST as a one-off fee dependent on where you are and what size of the bin you have.

 The driver of the collection truck will have a master key to open your lock.
 This ensures you can leave the bin out securely locked and not have to be there when the truck comes to collect it.

 It is pretty simple yet very effective really.